susmita-12/susmita-12/README.md

 - 🌱 I’m currently learning **Pentesting**

-- 👨‍💻 All of my projects are available at [https://susmita-12.github.io/Website/](https://susmita-12)
+- 👨‍💻 All of my projects are available at my github. :)

 - 📝 I regularly write articles on [https://medium.com/@susmitapoudel622](https://medium.com/@susmitapoudel622)

 - 💬 Ask me about How is life going 🙃

-- 📫 How to reach me **susmitapoudel622@gmail.com**
+- 📫 How to reach me **find email of mine**

 - ⚡ Fun fact I am a hacker 😗